suurjaak/Skyperious/INSTALL.md

 If running from source code, Skyperious needs Python 2.7 or 2.6.
 Python 2.6 will need the argparse library.
 Python 3 is yet unsupported.

-The graphical user interface needs wxPython, preferably version 3+. wxPython 2.8 is also supported (2.8.12+), with some layout quirks.
+The graphical user interface needs wxPython, preferably version 2.9+. wxPython 2.8 is also supported (2.8.12+), with some layout quirks.

 If wxPython is not available, the command line interface will function regardless.

-To use pip to install all Python dependencies (other than wxPython), execute `pip install -r requirements.txt`.
+To use pip to install all Python dependencies (other than wxPython), execute `pip install -r requirements.txt` in Skyperious directory.